 Rae: All the teachers I have encountered in criminology have been incredibly supportive.
 The staff are dedicated to opening up opportunities for all the students – you just need to be brave enough to show your interest!

-Sandra: I enjoy the technical courses the most, where I have learnt new programming languages such as Python and R, and the visualisation techniques in Power BI and Tableau.
+Sandra: I enjoyed the technical courses the most, where I learnt new programming languages such as Python and R, and the visualisation techniques in Power BI and Tableau.
+All my teachers were very helpful and supportive, and they were always available to listen to the students' feedback.

 What’s your study load like as a business analytics postgraduate student?